wcgordon1/TustinRecruiting/src/content/jobs/tr-legal-documentation-idbd9023.md

 ---
 position: Legal Documentation Specialist
 description: >-
-  We are seeking a highly skilled **Legal Documentation Specialist** to join a leading finance company based in Anaheim Hills, CA. This on-site role is perfect for a detail-oriented professional with a background in legal and financial documentation who thrives on managing complex processes.
+  We are seeking a highly skilled Legal Documentation Specialist to join a leading finance company based in Anaheim Hills, CA. This onsite role is perfect for a detailoriented professional with a background in legal and financial documentation who thrives on managing complex processes.
 With a competitive salary range of $90,000 to $100,000, this position offers a unique opportunity to make an impact in a dynamic and growing organization.